yonggqiii/it5100a-notes/src/types/sections/type_systems.md

-developers (including myself) love statically-typed programming languages for this very reason, so much so that people have gone to great lengths to add static typing to otherwise dynamically typed languages like JavaScript.
+developers (including myself) love statically-typed programming languages for this very reason, so much so that people have gone to great lengths to add static typing to otherwise dynamically typed languages like JavaScript (the typed variant of JavaScript is TypeScript).

 Python is no different.
 Several static type checkers are out there to help us analyze the well-typedness of our program.
-One of the most popular analyzers is mypy, which was heavily developed by Dropbox.
+One of the most popular analyzers is `mypy`, which was heavily developed by Dropbox.
-However, I recommend pyright because at the time of writing, it has implemented bleeding edge features that we need for further discussion of types which we shall see very shortly.
+However, I recommend `pyright` because at the time of writing, it has implemented bleeding edge features that we need for further discussion of types which we shall see very shortly.

-Let's try to see if pyright works correctly.
-Let's write an ill-typed program and see if it catches the potential bug:
+Let's see `pyright` in action.
+We shall write an ill-typed program and see if it catches the potential bug:

 ``` python